elightup/slim-seo/readme.txt

 == Upgrade Notice ==

 == Changelog ==
+= 3.6.0 - 2020-10-21 =
+- Add default Facebook and Twitter images for sharing
+- Don't remove meta values from other SEO plugins after migration (for safety)

 = 3.5.4 - 2020-09-29 =
 - Show large image in the SERP
 - Fix SEOFramework migration